Jan 24, 2024 364 views

 ・Experience vegetarian cuisine, zazen, and sutra chanting

-At Juryouin, a National Important Cultural Property, you can enjoy vegetarian honzen cuisine* (reservation required; minimum of 5 people) prepared according to the traditional menu of Engyoji Temple.
+At Juryouin, a National Important Cultural Property, you can enjoy vegetarian honzen cuisine* (15,000 yen) prepared according to the traditional menu of Engyoji Temple.
 The dishes are served in traditional red and black lacquerware called “Shokuran-nuri”.

 *Shojin ryori is a type of vegetarian cuisine that does not contain animal products such as meat, fish, or eggs.
 Originally, it was a meal eaten by Buddhist monks during their ascetic training.